Bandwidth/bandwidth.github.io/messaging/methods/media/about.md

 # Media
 The Media resource lets you upload your media files to Bandwidth API servers so they can be used in applications without requiring a separate hosting provider.
 You can upload files up to `3.75MB` and file storage is free for an unlimited number of files.
 Files are stored for up to 48 hours.
-Files you upload can only be accessed by you when you supply your API access `token` and `secret`.
+Files you upload can only be accessed by you when you supply your API user's username and password.
 They are not available to anonymous users.
 Bandwidth API supports the `Cache-Control` header when you upload files.

 {% raw %}
 <aside class="alert general small">